Moro conflict: Retaliatory attacks

-Macapagal Arroyo (2001–2010)
+Arroyo administration (2001–2010)

 On May 27, 2001, the Abu Sayyaf seized twenty hostages from an upscale resort in Palawan.
 Four of the hostages managed to escape.
 The kidnapping group composed of 40 gunmen then seized the Dr. Jose Torres Memorial Hospital and St. Peter's Church compound in the town of Lamitan in Basilan and claimed to have taken captive 200 people, although 20 people were confirmed to be taken captive inside the hospital, including the staff and the patients.

 There was a crossfire between the Philippine Army and Abu Sayyaf rebels in Lamitan following the hospital takeover which resulted in the deaths of 12 soldiers, including the army captain.
 Up to 22 soldiers were reportedly killed in an effort to rescue the hostages.

 Five more captives escaped during the battle at Lamitan.
 Two of the captives were killed prior to the siege in Lamitan, including one beheading.
 The Abu Sayyaf then conducted a series of raids, including one at a coconut plantation where the rebel groups hacked the heads of two men using bolo knives.
 The owners and a security guard were also held captive and the rebel groups burned down two buildings, including a chapel, a week after the battle in Lamitan.
 Another raid was conducted on August 2, 2001, on Barangay Balobo in Lamitan, Basilan.
 After three days, the Philippine Army rescued numerous hostages after they overtook the hideout of the militants, where 11 bodies were found beheaded.
 Other hostages were either released or had escaped.

 On June 13, 2001, the number of hostages was calculated at around 28, as three more people were found beheaded in Basilan, including Guillermo Sobero.
 They were beheaded since the Philippine Army would not halt the rescue operation.

 The Burnhams were still in the group of 14 still held captive, according to three hostages who escaped in October 2001.
 On June 7, 2002, after a year of the hostages being held captive, a rescue mission was conducted resulting in the deaths of Martin Burnham and a nurse named Ediborah Yap after they were caught in the crossfire.
 Martin was killed by three gunshots to the chest while Gracia Burnham was wounded in her right leg.
 By this time Nur Misuari ordered his supporters to attack government targets to prevent the holding of elections on ARMM in November 2001, ushering his exit as the governor of the region.
 Misuari would be later arrested in 2007 in Malaysia and was deported back to the Philippines for trial.